IAC acquires nursing marketplace NurseFly for $15M – TechCrunch

-NurseFly, a startup that’s created a job marketplace for short-term nursing positions, is announcing its acquisition by holding company IAC.
+NurseFly, a startup that created a job marketplace for short-term nursing positions, is announcing its acquisition by holding company IAC.

 While the companies aren’t disclosing the deal terms, a source with knowledge of the acquisition said the price was $15 million.